nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 952
 00:57:23,375 --> 00:57:28,947
-[SPEAKER_02]: and then you send it to somebody else to run, don't you kind of feel like you're flying blind a little bit?
+[SPEAKER_02]: and then you send it to somebody else to run it, don't you kind of feel like you're flying blind a little bit?

 953
 00:57:28,927 --> 00:57:30,246